Jejis06/thispersondoesnotexist-butinterminal/README.md

 # thispersondoesnotexist-butinterminal
-this text image data from https://thispersondoesnotexist.com/ and displays it in terminal
+this takes image data from https://thispersondoesnotexist.com/ and displays it in terminal